-On days where you feel in need of a healthy balanced meal, these spicy satay power bowls will become your go-to!
+On days where you feel in need of a healthy balanced meal that’s totally ready in 1 bowl, these spicy satay power bowls will become your go-to!
 They’re made with quinoa, tofu, sliced cucumber, pickled red onions and a spicy peanut sauce for a bowl that is high in protein, nourishing and loaded with flavour!

 Why you’ll love this recipe